noahehall/multicloud/providers/aws/services/Storage/ebs.md

 ## my thoughts

-- determine up front if you need multi-attach to share data across EC2s as it depends on volume type
+- determine up front if you need multi attach to share data across EC2s as it depends on volume type
 - remember there is a size limit for ebs, unlike S3

 ## links